hilton/hilton.github.com/presentations/naming-guidelines.md

 ### Only use one underscore at a time

-_Guideline._ Don’t use more than one consecutive underscore
+_Guideline._ Don’t use more than one consecutive underscore.
+Multiple underscores usually appear as a single line, which makes it hard to count them.

-_Refactoring._ Replace with a single underscore
+_Refactoring._ Replace with a single underscore.
+Use tools that warn when names contain multiple underscores.

 _Example violations._ `APPLE__COUNT`